chromaui/chromatic-docs/faq.md

 };
 ```

 In the example above, `Button` is the component name, while `Primary` and `Secondary` are the story names respectively.
-If your Storybook is organized in a different way, that will affect how your components and story names appear in both Chromatic and Storybook.
+If your Storybook is organized differently, that will affect how your components and story names appear in both Chromatic and Storybook.
 There's no way to configure name detection.

 Folks often encounter naming issues when customizing their Storybook sidebar.
 In most cases, you can achieve your desired groupings while also adhering to naming best practices using these [organizational tips](https://storybook.js.org/blog/structuring-your-storybook/).